 Connecting your Care – now the London Care Record

-Health and Social care organisations are improving the way we connect your care initially across South West London, now across the whole of London.
+Health and Social care organisations have improved the way we connect your care initially across South West London, now across the whole of London.
 Health and care professionals are now able to access your records from other health and care organisations when you need them to.
 This will make it quicker and easier for you when you visit your GP or hospital.
 Please note that the system is not based on consent but performance of our public task for medical and care purposes.

-Connecting your Care means that professionals involved in your care such as your GP, Hospital Doctors, Nurses and Social Workers and other care organisations will be able to immediately see important information about you through a secure system, to help them make the best decisions about your care, which could be lifesaving in emergency situations.
+The London Care Record means that professionals involved in your care such as your GP, Hospital Doctors, Nurses and Social Workers and other care organisations will be able to immediately see important information about you through a secure system, to help them make the best decisions about your care, which could be lifesaving in emergency situations.

 If you are happy for your information to be shared in this way, then you don’t need to do anything.

-If you do not want your information to be shared through Connecting your Care, you can raise a Right to Object to the organisation that holds the data you do not want shared.
+If you do not want your information to be shared through The London Care Record, you can raise a Right to Object to the organisation that holds the data you do not want shared.
 Please note that this is not an Absolute Right.
 You should write to the Data Protection Officer at each organisation you do not wish to share data, stating clearly the reason(s) why you do not want your data shared.
 At Kingston this is, Ms Janice Sorrell.
-Your right to object will be discussed by the SIRO, Caldicott Guardian, Data Protection officer and the Clinician in Charge of your care to achieve a balance between Information Rights and Clinical Risk.
+Your right to object will be discussed by the SIRO, Caldicott Guardian, Data Protection Officer and the Clinician in Charge of your care to achieve a balance between Information Rights and Clinical Risk.